majid-khonji/terminal-secretary/README.md

 # Terminal Secretary

 A command-line tool designed for efficient debugging in terminal environments, utilizing the power of GPT-4.
+The tool is a wrapper on [Shell GPT](https://github.com/TheR1D/shell_gpt) designed to easily read from the clipboard and highlighted text.
+The workflow is optimized for quick error lookup using shortcuts.

 ## Prerequisites